© Photos by Margot Hitchcock ©

 Log Cabin, Simmons Reef.

-Kahl’s Log Cabin Whalebone street, Blackwood, shows side wall and part of bark roof under roofing iron. (owner does wish photo to appear here without her permission)
+Kahl’s Log Cabin Whalebone street, Blackwood, shows side wall and front of cabin.

 Log Cabin restoration in Whalebone street, Blackwood.